Lowie-s-Leetcode-Community/LCHelper/README.md

 # LCHelper
 Repo for LCHelper bot - A Discord bot built for LLC, LeetCode queries and all other stuff.

 The database currently in use is MongoDB.
-Be aware that this bot is NOT built with self-host purpose in mind, rather for private work and passion.
-If you still want to host the spaghetti-coded bot, feel free to do so at your own discretion.

 PRs and issues are appreciated, and I will try to look into them often.